Size does matter with remedial massage

 Stretching really is the icing on the cake with massage.
 But depending on your size, age and problem areas, in just an hour there is often no time to do more than a few basic stretches when I know more are needed.
 I always include hip, shoulder, chest and neck stretches because, even if I was able to do nothing else, they help to free up the spinal nerve pathways that not only supply all your muscles but also all your organs.

 So what are your options?

-The obvious one is to book more than an hour (e.g. 75 or 90 minutes or two hours) if you think your size, body shape and problem areas might require some extra attention or if you want to ensure you get a wider range of stretches.
+The obvious one is to book more than an hour (e.g. 75 or 90 minutes) if you think your size, body shape and problem areas might require some extra attention or if you want to ensure you get a wider range of stretches.
 (With most massages, I include some additional stretching advice anyway as many people can do stretches on their own).

 Yes, longer massages cost slightly more.
 But if you have had other massage or physical therapies elsewhere, did you need to keep going back?
 And if so, how much did it cost you in total, how much time did you get per session (plus travel time there and back) and did you get a result?

 You could book a massage more often – for maintenance.
 If you get a regular body tune-up, you won’t require as much work and an hour is generally enough.

 Do more stretching at home or go to a yoga class.
 That would make you more flexible and an hour would be sufficient.

 When I need to focus all of most attention on one particular problem area and factors contributing to that, one option is for me to concentrate on just that part of the body (e.g. top half back and front, or bottom half back and front) plus significant stretching that I think will produce the best results for you within the hour.